xemantic/github-users-web/README.md

 Interoperability between pure JS code, GWT compiled code, Closure Library and Closure Compiler requires quite complex setup.
-Especially when development process is based on uncompiled JavaScript and GWT Super Dev Mode and highly processed version of these sources will be used in production.
+Especially when development process is based on uncompiled JavaScript and GWT Super Dev Mode but highly processed version of these sources will be used in production.
 This projects attempts to cover all the tools needed when developing and building such a project and also automate as much as possible in the process.